BillZito/billzito.github.io/_posts/short_form/2021-06-24-short-form:-people-cheat.md

 * I'd bet a good amount of money that male sports with <1-5% of players getting caught have similar base rates compared to other sports, and just have bad testing regimes.
 * For example, [Soccer](https://en.wikipedia.org/wiki/Doping_in_association_football).
 * Icarus claimed the Russian world cup soccer team was doping.
 I don't think FIFA followed up on that.
-* Documents suggest Real Madrid and Barcelona players (two of the most famous clubs) were doping, I think it was basically never followed up on http://autobus.cyclingnews.com/news.php?id=news/2006/dec06/dec08news
+* [Documents](http://autobus.cyclingnews.com/news.php?id=news/2006/dec06/dec08news) suggest Real Madrid and Barcelona players (two of the most famous clubs) were doping back in 2006, I think it was basically never followed up on.
 * When I googled NBA doping a while back, I found similar things as with the soccer searches (some players suggesting it was common, but no strong testing regime / not many players getting in trouble for it).

 ### Overall